trahnt/msd_robot_arm/sw_arm_desc/README.md

 # Future Improvements

 - create simplified collision meshes, moveit's planning is incredibly slow
 - Re-export, but this time with proper gripper manipulation.
 Right now, the gripper doesn't move at all, and we're using the 6th DoF as the pseudo-gripper.
-This is fine for now, but this will need to be changed for the final product
+This is fine for now, but this will need to be changed for the final product.
+This also means the moveit config will need to be re-generated.